 - 5th or Subsequent Conviction: License Revocation

 License consequences are even more severe for those with prior suspensions or revocations.

 The attorneys at The Davis Law Group, P.C. represent clients on a variety of license charges.
-We are extremely familiar with the current laws and Illinois Secretary of State consequences.
-Our attorneys provide professional and knowledgeable representation throughout the Chicagoland area including Cook, Lake and DuPage Counties.
+We are extremely familiar with the current laws and Illinois Secretary of State rules and procedures.
+Our attorneys provide professional and knowledgeable representation throughout the Chicagoland area including Cook County, Lake County and DuPage County.
 Contact us today to discuss your case.